Infineon/mtb-example-ota-mqtt/README.md

 **Figure 10** shows the flow of the OTA update process using MQTT.
 The application which needs OTA updates should run the OTA agent.
 The OTA agent spawns threads to receive OTA updates when available, without intervening with the application's core functionality.

 The initial application resides in the primary slot of the flash.
 When the OTA agent receives an update, the new image is placed in the secondary slot of the flash.
-On the next reboot, MCUboot copies the image from the secondary slot into the primary slot and then CM4 or CM7 will run the upgraded image from the primary slot.
+On the next reboot, MCUboot copies the image from the secondary slot into the primary slot, and then CM4 or CM7 will run the upgraded image from the primary slot.

 **Figure 10.
 Overview of OTA update using MQTT**